 The statutory assessment process is defined by a specific timetable and statutory procedures.
 If the request is successful and the Panel agrees to the need for an Education Health Care Plan, the Local Authority will lead on the process.
 An EHC Plan results in financial resources being made available to the school to support the child, and details the objectives for the child and how they should be achieved.

 Statements/EHC Plans are subject to annual review which will include the views of both parents and the child on her/his progress.
 An early review can be arranged if significant concerns arise.

 The legal test of when a child requires an EHC Plan remains the same as that for previously known as a Statement.
 All pupils who have a Statement have now transferred to an EHC Plan.

 Training of staff

-Mrs Nicola Sikyta is the SENCo.
+Mrs Alexandra White is the SENDCo.
 She is fully trained and very experienced.
 She is responsible for the implementation of the SEND policy and supports and encourages other members of staff.

-We also have Teaching Assistants who are Elklan trained (Speech and Language support) and can offer this support to children with whom hve English as an Additional Language.
+We also have Teaching Assistants who are Elklan trained (Speech and Language support) and can offer this support to children with whom have English as an Additional Language.